Welcome to the Blue Heart of Europe

 The region’s complex geography, geology and history as a crossroads for migration (of species as well as people) have led to an incredible array of freshwater biodiversity, including many endemic species.
 New species are still being found today as many places in the region have not been properly biologically surveyed.
 As journalist Arthur Nelsen said, “More is known about rivers in the Amazon than Europe’s last wild waterways in the Balkans.”
 The wealth of freshwater biodiversity, and the unique intactness of the region’s rivers, earns it the nickname of being the “blue heart of Europe.”

 Over the past several centuries, most of Europe’s natural waters have undergone extensive modification for navigation, flood control, agriculture and hydropower.
 This modification has occurred at such a scale that free-flowing rivers are themselves quickly becoming an endangered species across much of the European continent.
-The Balkans is the major exception.
+Southeast Europe is the major exception.
 There, political and economic conditions throughout the 19th and 20th centuries slowed the pace of development and river engineering that occurred throughout central and western Europe, as well as the United States.
 What would become an irrigation ditch or canal in Austria or the United States was to remain a stream in Albania or Montenegro.

 Today, the region is at another crossroads.